-Our obligations under the Line of Credit are secured by a security interest in our accounts receivable and certain of our core equipment, and the term loans are also secured by certain of our core equipment.
+Our obligations under the Line of Credit are secured by a security interest in our accounts receivable and certain of our core equipment, and the term notes are also secured by certain of our core equipment.
 Interest on amounts outstanding under the Credit Agreement accrues at the lesser of 4.5% or the prime rate (as quoted in the Wall Street Journal), subject to an interest rate floor of 2.5%.
 The Credit Agreement contains customary covenants for credit facilities of this type, including limitations on disposition of assets, mergers and other fundamental changes.
-We are also obligated to meet certain financial covenants, including (i) a ratio of (x) total liabilities minus subordinated debt to (y) tangible net worth plus subordinated debt not to exceed 1.00:1.00, (ii) a ratio of current assets to current liabilities of at least 1.50:1.00 and (iii) required tangible net worth of not less than \$125,000,000.
-We were in compliance with all covenants under the Credit Agreement, including specified ratios, as of December 31, 2017.
+We are also obligated to meet certain financial covenants, including (i) a ratio of (x) total liabilities minus subordinated debt to (y) tangible net worth plus subordinated debt no not to exceed 1.00:1.00, (ii) a ratio of current assets to current liabilities of at least 1.50:1.00 and (iii) required tangible net worth of not less than \$150,000,000.
+We were in compliance with all covenants under the Credit Agreement, including specified ratios, as of December 31, 2016.

-Veritex Bank has issued three letters of credit as of December 31, 2017.
-The first letter of credit is in the amount of \$1,767,000 to support payment of our insurance obligations.
-The principal amount of this letter of credit is collateralized by certain of our core equipment.
-The second letter of credit is in the amount of \$583,000 to support our workers' compensation insurance and is secured by a certificate of deposit.
-The third letter of credit is unsecured and in the amount of \$75,000, to support certain of our performance obligations.
-None of the letters of credit count as funds borrowed under our Line of Credit
+Sovereign Bank has also issued a letter of credit in the amount of \$1,767,000 in favor of AIG Assurance Company in order to support payment of our insurance obligations.
+The principal amount of this letter of credit is collateralized by certain of our core equipment and does not count as funds borrowed under our Line of Credit.

 Other Indebtedness.
-We paid in full, during November 2017, one note payable to a finance company for various insurance premiums.
+We paid in full, during August 2016, one note payable to a finance company for various insurance premiums.

-In addition, we lease certain seismic recording equipment and vehicles under leases classified as capital leases.
-Our Consolidated Balance Sheets as of December 31, 2017 include capital lease obligations of \$7,865,000.
+In addition, we lease certain vehicles under leases classified as capital leases.
+Our consolidated balance sheet as of December 31, 2016 includes capital lease obligations of \$419,000.

 Contractual Obligations.
-We believe that our capital resources, including our short-term investments, cash flow from operations, and funds available under our Line of Credit, will be adequate to meet our current operational needs.
-We believe that we will be able to finance our 2018 capital expenditures through cash flow from operations, borrowings from commercial lenders, and the funds available under our Line of Credit.
+We believe that our capital resources, including our short-term investments, funds available under our Line of Credit, and cash flow from operations, will be adequate to meet our current operational needs.
+We believe that we will be able to finance our 2017 capital expenditures through cash flow from operations, borrowings from commercial lenders, and the funds available under our Line of Credit.
 However, our ability to satisfy working capital requirements, meet debt repayment obligations, and fund future capital requirements will depend principally upon our future operating performance, which is subject to the risks inherent in our business, and will also depend on the extent to which the current economic climate adversely affects the ability of our customers, and/or potential customers, to promptly pay amounts owing to us under their service contracts with us.

-The following table summarizes payments due in specific periods related to our contractual obligations with initial terms exceeding one year as of December 31, 2017 (in thousands):
+The following table summarizes payments due in specific periods related to our contractual obligations with initial terms exceeding one year as of December 31, 2016.

-Payments Due by Period Within After Contractual Obligations Total 1 Year 2-3 3 Years 4 5 Years 5 Years Operating lease obligations (office space) \$ 10,386 \$ 1,588 \$ 2,704 \$ 2,176 \$ 3,918 Capital lease obligations 7,865 2,713 5,132 20 Total \$ 18,251 \$ 4,301 \$ 7,836 \$ 2,196 \$ 3,918
+Payments Due by Period (in thousands) Contractual Obligations Total ١ Vithin 1 Year 2 - - 3 Years 4 - - 5 Years After 5 Years Operating lease obligations (office space) \$ 9,567 \$ 1,468 \$ 2,256 \$ 1,591 \$ 4,252 Capital lease obligations 419 419 Debt obligations 1,938 1,938 Total \$ 11,924 \$ 3,825 \$ 2,256 \$ 1,591 \$ 4,252